marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 In alphabetic order, because we want to easily find each entry when mentioned.

 ## Back-door verification
-The verification as part of a unit test can be done in different ways.

-The verification of behaviour executed by a unit under test during test execution is called backdoor verification.
+The verification of behavior executed by a unit under test during test execution is called backdoor verification.
 This can be achieved by injecting mocks for dependencies of a class used during tests and verify the interactions with that mock.
-There is also another technique called front-door verification.

 ## Backward calculation

-[^3] ?
+Replacing a value/result by an expression leading to that value in a specific situation

-## Double loop Acceptance TDD (DLATDD)
+## Double loop

+The idea of the double loop is that there a two tdd-cycles:
+1. An outer one describing the Acceptance Tests for a feature or capability
+2. An inner one which drives the outer Acceptance Test by small unit tests

+The typical process is to start with an acceptance test.
+Then use TDD with unit tests until the acceptance test is completely full filled, ie. it is green.
+Write the next acceptance test and write unit tests for the acceptance test again.
-[^2] ?
+[^2]

-## Dummy objects
-Dummy objects are passed around but never actually used.
-Usually they are just used to fill parameter lists.[^1]

-## Fake object
-A fake object actually has working implementations, but usually take some shortcut which makes them not suitable for production (an InMemoryTestDatabase is a good example).[^1]

 ## Front-door verification
 The verification as part of a unit test can be done in different ways.